mcsandeep/tyk-docs/tyk-docs/content/getting-started/configure-first-api.md

    - **Target URL**: Provide the URL of your backend service (e.g., `http://httpbin.org`).
    - **API Slug**: Define the path through which your API will be accessible (e.g., `/my-first-api/`).

-  {{< img src="/img/getting-started/apis-create-new-api.png" alt="Create New API" >}}
+  {{< img src="/img/getting-started/create-account-design-from-scratch.png" alt="Create New API" >}}

 <br>

 4. **Connect to Your Desired Gateway**
-  You may be prompted to choose between a Gateway and an Edge Gateway.
+  You may be prompted to choose between a Gateway and an Edge Gateway, which are already created for you.
   - Edge Gateways generally provide low-latency, regionally distributed API processing, ideal for a global user base.
   - Regular Gateways centralize API management, offering comprehensive API processing without additional edge optimizations.